 Custom analytics integration

-Kameleoon comes with a lot of built-in integrations such as Mixpanel, Amplitude, Snowplow, GA4, Segment...
-They can be used with any front-end or hybrid experiments.
+Kameleoon provides built-in integrations with platforms such as Mixpanel, Amplitude, Snowplow, GA4, and Segment.
+These integrations work with any front-end or hybrid experiments.

-However, if you happen to use a platform for which we do not provide an official bridge yet, it's also very easy to build your own integration by leveraging our Custom Analytics bridge feature.
-You can follow the guidelines provided in our user manual to create your own custom integration.
+If you use a platform that doesn't have an official Kameleoon integration, you can build your own integration using the Custom Analytics bridge feature.
+Follow the guidelines in the user manual to create a custom integration.

-Alternatively, you can also listen to custom DOM events which are being fired by our JavaScript engine and send experiment or personalization events to the tool of your choice.
-You can follow the simple steps below:
+Alternatively, you can listen to custom DOM events fired by the Kameleoon JavaScript engine and send experiment or personalization events to the tool of your choice.
+Follow these steps:

-• you need to obtain a list of all active experiments or personalizations on the page, then loop over this list and perform a given action: for instance, sending the ids of the experiment and of the variation to your analytics platform, by using their API.
+- Obtain a list of all active experiments or personalizations on the page, then loop over the list and perform a given action, such as sending the experiment and variation IDs to your analytics platform using their API.

-• since the code can either load and execute before, or after Kameleoon experiments trigger and activate, you must both check the current active experiments at the start of your code, AND also stay informed of any new experiments that are activated later.
+- Because the code can load and execute either before or after Kameleoon experiments trigger and activate, check the current active experiments at the start of your code AND stay informed of any new experiments that activate later.

-Since experiments can activate at any time (for instance only after the user has clicked on a specific button), you can never assume that your code, when running, has all the required information about the active Kameleoon experiments at any given moment.
-Always setup an event listener (as shown in the sample code) to be alerted of any new experiment activated in the future.
+Since experiments can activate at any time (such as only after the user has clicked on a specific button), never assume that your code has all the required information about the active Kameleoon experiments at any given moment when running.
+Always set up an event listener (as shown in the sample code below) to receive alerts about new experiments activated in the future.

 var processExperimentForMyTargetPlatform = function(experiment)